 The FRONT MONTH S&P 500 FUTURE October push above historic Oscillator levels at 2,965-70 and 2,985 left the key 3,015-25 area above on continued rise of weekly MA-41.
-There was also the weekly topping line it failed to reach in July (see the broken red line on fresh weekly chart through last Friday http://bit.ly/37DaDks), which preceded a major August break and September failure above 3,000.
+There was also the weekly topping line it failed to reach in July (see the broken red line on fresh weekly chart through last Friday http://bit.ly/2r9CjwT), which preceded a major August break and September failure above 3,000.

 This reinforced the importance of the subsequently overrun 3,065-70 Oscillator resistance into that weekly topping line, held on the early November correction.
-Weekly MA-41 moving up \$10 per week means it was important to sustain activity no worse than 3,085-90 last week, which moves up to 3,095-3,100 this week.
+Weekly MA-41 moving up \$10 per week means it was important to sustain the rally into 3,105-10 this week, with a buffer to recent 3,090 reaction lows.
+Yet it has violated those lows, leading to a likely retest of previously violated resistance.